VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/archnew.md

 <p class="tip">☠☠☠</br>
     Seriously, <b>backup your shit.</b> Last Warning.</br>☠☠☠ </p>

 This is the part where we need to partition the disks.
-Remember before how I told you you needed to make free space on your hard drive in the Windows Disk Management utility?
+Remember before how I told you needed to make free space on your hard drive in the Windows Disk Management utility?
 This is where that comes into play.

 {{< quote "[Install Guide](https://wiki.archlinux.org/title/installation_guide) - [GNU Free Documentation License](https://www.gnu.org/licenses/fdl-1.3.html)" >}}